Gentle Skin Cleanser and Face Wash options: The Super Skin Cleanser Recommended by Dr. Sandeep Gupta

 Dermatologist‑recommended for long‑term daily cleansing.

-This type of gentle skin cleanser and face wash also suits post‑procedure care.
+This type also suits post‑procedure care.
 Use only when your dermatologist confirms readiness.

 How to use a gentle skin cleanser?